SankarBizappln/BCI-Documentation/BCI BLMP Documenation.md

 ##### Bid Creation

 We can able to create a Bid in the application by providing some basic regarding the bid as shown in *Image 3*.
 We can start the Bid creation process from *Bids &#129042; Pricing &#129042; Click on Plus Button* as shown in below *Image 5* .
-Once the button is clicked it will open a form to collect information regarding the bid as shown in Image 6, Once details are filed in and click on *Submit* a bid will be created in the application.
+Once the button is clicked it will open a form to collect information regarding the bid as shown in Image 6, Once details are filed in and click on *Submit* a bid will be created in the application and redirected to [Bid Pricing](#bid-pricing).

 > ***Note:***
 > *Before creating a bid in application customers and contacts needed to be created in customers module.
 If the customer already exist, the existing customer can be reused.
 We have explained the customer and contact creation in [Customers](#customers) Section.*